 Festival Management and Curation

 Danielle has extensive experience in bringing festivals to life.
 She was awarded the APRA-AMCOS Art Music Award for Excellence by an Individual for Dedication and Commitment to Australian Art Music and Chamber Music.
-Events include Restrung 2008, 2012 & 2017 – the cross-genre strings festival Danielle created at the Brisbane Powerhouse.
+Events include Restrung 2008, 2012, 2017, 2021 – the cross-genre strings festival Danielle created at the Brisbane Powerhouse (final edition at Metro Arts).
 Restrung was the creative practice for her PhD on festival curation and art music.

 Transient Beauty | Finale: 'on being'

 The final moments of Transient Beauty from Restrung Festival 2012

 Restrung 2017 Promo Video

 A perfectly traditional performance of Beethoven's 6th Symphony is rudely interrupted by an intruder reading out the 'obituary of the orchestra'.